 Head of Interior Architecture

 Balkız Yapıcıoğlu is an associate professor and has thought architecture and construction management both in Cyprus and overseas.
-Her recent research aims to facilitate a process with and within cities that generates dialogue and deeper understanding of city resilience which leads to new ideas and opportunities by engaging new actors in civil society, government and business to make a city more resilient.
+Her recent research aims to facilitate a process with and within cities that generate dialogue and deeper understanding of city resilience which leads to new ideas and opportunities by engaging new actors in civil society, government and business to make a city more resilient.
 She studied Architectural Engineering, Construction Management at University of Kansas and at Arizona State University in USA and completed her PhD at Girne American University in Cyprus in Construction Management before completing her second PhD at University of Manchester in UK in Project Management.

-Asst.
-Prof. Cem Yardımcı
+Assist.
+Prof. Dr. Cem Yardımcı